Bengal Cat Health Issues & Prevention

 Bengals are predisposed to several health conditions including HCM, PRA, luxating patella.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 8-15 lbs and lifespan of 12-16 yrs, the Bengal requires thoughtful care tailored to their specific breed characteristics.
+Plan on 8-15 lbs and 12-16 yrs of life with a Bengal, and plan on the breed's temperament and health profile being specific enough that deliberate attention to both is the baseline.
 The Bengal cat is distinguished among felines by its short coat, high energy disposition, and a personality that has captivated cat enthusiasts worldwide.

 Genetic Screening

 The Bengal cat is distinguished among felines by its short coat, high energy disposition, and a personality that has captivated cat enthusiasts worldwide.
-Bengals with high energy levels need consistent outlets for their drive and enthusiasm.
+Owners of Bengal should bake energy outlets into the daily schedule; skipping a day here and there is fine, skipping the concept is not.

 - Size: medium (8-15 lbs)